Fjr9516/DA_nnUNet/readme.md

 We used the [official metrics](https://github.com/rachitsaluja/BraTS-2023-Metrics) provided by the BraTS 2023 challenge to evaluate our results.

 ## Results
 In our paper, we reported the mean and median DSC and HD95 metrics.
 Lesion-wise results are also available in the [`results`](results/UnsupervisedDA/) folder.
-We employed a [post-processing strategy](https://github.com/Precision-Medical-Imaging-Group/BraTS2023-inferCode/blob/main/postproc/postprocess.py) from the BraTS 2023 PET challenge winner to redefine the ET region using an optimal ET/WT ratio threshold of 1 (shown in the last row of the table below).
+We employed a [post-processing strategy](https://github.com/Precision-Medical-Imaging-Group/BraTS2023-inferCode/blob/main/postproc/postprocess.py) (See code [here](postprocess_PED.py)) from the BraTS 2023 PET challenge winner to redefine the ET region using an optimal ET/WT ratio threshold of 1 (shown in the last row of the table below).
 The summarized Lesion-Wise (LW) metrics are shown below:
 ![Comparison of methods using Lesion-Wise Performance Metrics](./figs/LW_results.png)

 ## Citation
 If you find this code useful for your research, please consider citing:

-    @article{
-        xxx
+     @article{fu2024unsupervised,
+      title={Unsupervised Domain Adaptation for Pediatric Brain Tumor Segmentation}, author={Fu, Jingru and Bendazzoli, Simone and Smedby, {\"O}rjan and Moreno, Rodrigo}, journal={arXiv preprint arXiv:2406.16848},
+      year={2024}
       }

 ## Acknowledgements